syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Template.docx", FormatType.Docx)

-'Find all the occurrences of a particular text
+'Finds all the occurrences of a particular text

 Dim textSelections As TextSelection() = document.FindAll("paragraph", False, True)

 For Each textSelection As TextSelection In textSelections

-'Get the found text as single text range and set highlight color
+'Gets the found text as single text range and sets highlight color

 Dim textRange As WTextRange = textSelection.GetAsOneRange()